maarten-pennings/CCS811/README.md

 Note that the CCS811 requires a supply voltage of 1.8V ..
 3.6V.
 So, 3.3V is ok, but *do not use a 5V board*.
-The Nano has 3v3 out pin, but runs I2C on 5V.
-This poses a risk for the CCS811.
+The Nano has a "3v3 out" pin, but that's only a power out pin, the micro drives the I2C lines on 5V.
+This poses a risk to the CCS811.
 Also note that the minimum supply voltage of the CCS811 is 1.8V and should not drop below this value for reliable device operation.